William Adedoyin

-William Christopher Adedoyin (died 1952) was a Nigerian traditional ruler who held the title of Akarigbo of Ijebu-Remo from 1916 to 1952.
+HRM Oba William Christopher Adedoyin (died 1952) was a Nigerian traditional ruler who held the title of Akarigbo of Remo Kingdom from 1916 to 1952.

-The Akarigbo's seat was in Sagamu, part of Ijebu-Remo, a Yoruba plural society consisting of many towns.
+The Akarigbo's seat was in Sagamu, part of Remo Kingdom, a Yoruba plural society consisting of over 44 Towns.

 Early life

 Adedoyin was born in the late 1870s to the Anoko royal family of Ofin, Sagamu.
 He was a descendant of Akarigbo Igimisoje, a key founder of Sagamu.
 Adedoyin grew up with his mother in a village south of Sagamu helping her with her trade, selling foodstuff in Lagos.
 He attended Wesley College, Sagamu and completed his primary education with the Methodists in Lagos.
 After completing primary education, he briefly apprenticed as a tailor before he found work as a clerk to Christopher Sapara Williams.
 Williams, a pioneer Nigerian lawyer, introduced Adedoyin to many Lagos elites and the influence of Williams in his life led him to adopt the name Christopher William.
 In 1903, he returned to Remoland where he worked as a tailor, a farmer and public letter writer.
 In 1905, he acted as a clerk for Akàrígbò Oyebajo Torungbuwa.